pepkit/pephub/README.md

 ## Running

-_pephub_ is configured to be run a few different ways.
-Regardless of how you run it, however, pephub requires many configuration parameters to function.
-Configuration settings are supplied to pephub through environment variables to allow for flexible development and deployment.
-The following settings are **required** to run pephub.
-While pephub has built-in defaults for these settings, you should provide them youself to ensure compatability:
+_pephub_ may be run in several ways.
+In every case, pephub requires configuration.
+Configuration settings are supplied to pephub through environment variables.
+The following settings are **required**.
+While pephub has built-in defaults for these settings, you should provide them to ensure compatability:

 - `POSTGRES_HOST`: The hostname of the PEPhub database server
 - `POSTGRES_DB`: The name of the database inside the postgres server